cockroachdb/docs/v21.2/create-changefeed.md

 Currently, the webhook sink is currently in beta.
 {{site.data.alerts.end}}

-Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.
+<span class="version-tag">New in v21.2:</span> Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.

 Example of a webhook sink URL: